prikhi/hledger-stockquotes/README.md

 ### Excluding Commodities

 By default, we query AlphaVantage for all non-USD commodities included in your journal file.
-We do not currently support AlphaVantage's FOREX or Crypto API routes, so if you have those commodities, `stockquotes` will print an error when fetching them.
+We do not currently support AlphaVantage's FOREX API route, so if you have those commodities, `stockquotes` will print an error when fetching them.
 You can exclude commodities by passing them as arguments to `hledger-stockquotes`:

 ```sh